Susan Howatch

 Susan Howatch (born 14 July 1940) is a British author.
-Her writing career has been distinguished by family saga-type novels which describe the lives of related characters for long periods of time.
+Her writing career has been distinguished by family saga-type novels that describe the lives of related characters for long periods of time.
 Her later books have also become known for their religious and philosophical themes.

 Early life

 Susan Howatch was born on 14 July 1940, in Leatherhead, Surrey, England; as Susan Elizabeth Sturt.
 Her father was a stockbroker.
 As a child, she was educated at Sutton High School.
 Even though she was an only child and her father had died during the Second World War, she has often described her childhood to be a happy and satisfied one.
 After completing her school studies, she entered King's College in London and obtained her degree in law in 1961.

 In 1964, she emigrated to the United States, where she worked as a secretary in New York City.
 She married Joseph Howatch (4 December 1935 – 25 April 2011), a sculptor and writer, that year and began her career as a writer, finding success almost immediately with her intricately detailed gothic novels.

 The couple had a daughter in 1971.
 Upon separating from her husband in 1975, Howatch returned to the UK, then moved to the Republic of Ireland in 1976 before returning to the UK permanently in 1980.

-After her latter return to England, Howatch found herself "rich, successful, and living exactly where I wanted to live," but feeling a spiritual emptiness which she ascribed to "trying to hold my divided self together" and questioning her life and what she should do with it.
+After her latter return to England, Howatch found herself "rich, successful, and living exactly where I wanted to live," but feeling a spiritual emptiness that she ascribed to "trying to hold my divided self together" and questioning her life and what she should do with it.

 She had settled in Salisbury out of love for the beauty of the city, but found herself increasingly drawn to Salisbury Cathedral; eventually she began to study Anglican Christianity in earnest.
 Quotations from contemporary Anglican writers, such as Glyn Simon, Bishop of Llandaff (1958–1970), often appear in her books as chapter headings.
 She experienced a spiritual epiphany, and concluded that she should continue to write novels, but to "set forth my discoveries in the light of faith, no matter how feeble and inadequate my beginner's faith was."
 This personal turning point culminated in Howatch's most successful and popular works, the Starbridge series.